Anthony Harris (safety): Professional career

+Pre-draft

 On December 1, 2014, it was announced that Harris had accepted his invitation to play in the 2015 Senior Bowl.
 Unfortunately, he was unable to participate after discovering he had sustained a torn labrum during his senior season that would require surgery.
 Harris attended the NFL Scouting Combine in Indianapolis, Indiana, but was limited to the 40-yard dash due to his injury.
 He had private visits with representatives from the Minnesota Vikings, New York Giants, and Detroit Lions.
 At the conclusion of the pre-draft process, Harris received a wide range of varying draft projections due to his shoulder injury.
 He was projected by NFL draft experts and scouts to possibly go as early as the second round or as late as the seventh.
 The majority of draft experts and scouts projected him to be a third or fourth round pick.
 He was ranked the fourth best safety prospect by NFL analyst Charles Davis, the fifth best safety by NFL analyst Bucky Brooks, and was ranked the ninth best free safety in the draft by NFLDraftScout.com.